transloadit/uppy.io/docs/companion.md

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
+Note that for Tus to suppport streaming files of unknown size, this requires an optional extension on the Tus server if using Tus uploads.
+For form multipart uploads it requres a server that can handle `transfer-encoding: chunked`.
 Defaults to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`